 In other words, now everybody is working virtually.
 Here's what happens, even in non-lockdown mode, people have been working from home.

 Sometimes they do this teleworking kind of thing.
-And the leaders in the home office, they say, ‘Well, those of you who are working remotely’ well, the problem is that the word remotely means less important.
+And the leaders in the home office, they say, 'Well, those of you who are remotely working' well, the problem is that the word remotely means less important.

 In other words, now it's not so much because everybody's at home.
 But if there's a corporate office, it becomes the important place to be.
 And then people who were working in other sites are less important.
 That's a problem.

 So step one.
-Don’t call it remote working.
+Don't call it remote working.
 Call it we are all working virtually anywhere now, right?
-So it’s virtual work.
+So it's virtual remote working.